 How to store no bake cookies:

-I put mine in an air tight container room temperature for about a week.
+I put mine in an airtight container room temperature for about a week.
 These vanilla no bake cookies usually eat eaten up before then though because they are just that good.
 How long do no bake cookies last in the freezer?
-You can freeze these cookies in a ziplock bag for up to 3 months.
+You can freeze these cookies in a freezer bag or a freezer-safe container for up to 3 months.

 No Bake Cookies